LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 * Listener (node.js)
 * DataStore (mongo-db)

 The application is otherwise fairly simple.
-Go to the portal hit the green button which call an API, the API drops a message to the queue, the listener picks the messages, grabs the item from database reduces the quantity and updates the datastore again.
+Go to the portal, hit the green button which calls an API, the API drops a message to the queue, the listener picks the messages, grabs the item from the database reduces the quantity and updates the datastore again.

 So far so good!